cna-24/CNA-User-Service/README.md

     - [/login](#login)
     - [/user](#user)

-## Using the API <a name="host"></a>
+## Accessing the Hosted API <a name="host"></a>

-The API is hosted at `129.151.209.231:3000`.
+**IMPORTANT:** Your CORS origin needs to be approved for the API to function correctly.

-**THE API WON'T WORK UNLESS YOUR CORS ORIGIN IS ADDED!**
+The API is available at `129.151.209.231:3000`.

-The server is configured to automatically check for updates in the Docker Hub repository every 2 minutes.
-Whenever there's a push event to the main branch of this GitHub repository, a new container is automatically built and pushed to the Docker Hub repository, ensuring the API is updated with any changes.
+The server is configured to automatically check for updates in the Docker Hub repository.
+Whenever there's a push event to the main branch of this GitHub repository, a new container is automatically built and pushed to the Docker Hub repository, ensuring the API is always up to date.

 ## How to run the API locally  <a name="host_self"></a>